MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-tool-troubleshooting.md

 > Applies to: Azure Stack HCI, version 22H2 (preview)

-This article discusses troubleshooting and logging options for your Azure Stack HCI 22H2 deployment.
+For troubleshooting purposes, this article discusses how to rerun and reset deployment if you encounter issues during your Azure Stack HCI 22H2 deployment.

 Also see [Known issues for Azure Stack HCI version 22H2](deployment-tool-known-issues.md).